 Cash equivalents consist of short-term investments that mature within three months or less at acquisition and have minimal credit or liquidity risk.
-Cash equivalents at years-ended December 31, 2023 and 2022 was \$1,230 and \$713, respectively.
+Cash equivalents at December 31, 2024 and 2023 were \$1,308 and \$1,230, respectively.
+Cash equivalents valued at \$159 were used as collateralization for the \$387 of FHLBI borrowings in 2024.